drogue-iot/blog.drogue.io/content/2022-08-10-firmware-updates-part-3/index.md

 ## Drogue Ajour

-Drogue Ajour is a firmware update and build service for tiny devices conneted to Drogue IoT Cloud.
+Drogue Ajour is a firmware update and build service for tiny devices connected to Drogue IoT Cloud.
 It supports a wide range of IoT protocols and uses a low footprint update protocol.

 <figure>
     <img src="ajour1.png" alt="Drogue Ajour Console - Overview" />